Possession of Prescription Drugs

 Some of the most commonly abused prescription medications which may result in criminal charges for those who possess or distribute them illegally include: Morphine, Xanax, Vicodin, Oxycodone, Percocet, Fentanyl, Methadone, Adderall, Valium, Ritalin, and Suboxone.

 These allegations can be crushing for you and your family.
 However, you do not have to face them alone.
-The attorneys at Breslow Law Offices have witnessed countless cases involving those charged with prescription drug offenses.
+The attorneys at Breslow Law Offices have witnessed countless cases involving those charged with possession of prescription drugs.
 They are profoundly committed to working with you in order to determine and achieve the most desirable outcome.
-Contact their office anytime for a free consultation.
+Contact their office at 973-239-8000 anytime for a free consultation.

 Prescription Drug Charges in New Jersey: N.J.S.A.
 2C:35-10.5